rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 Paired-end fastq files consists of a pair of line matched files which correspond to the sequenced regions from the ends of the fragment.
-10x single-cell ATAC-seq and multiome sequencing performs ATAC-seq at a single cell resolution by addition of a cell barcode sequence at the transposase cut sites.
-This cell barcode is sequenced as a separate fastq file.
+10x single-cell ATAC-seq and multiome sequencing performs ATAC-seq at a single cell resolution by adding a cell barcode sequence at the transposase cut sites.
+This cell barcode is sequenced in a separate fastq file.
 A 10x single-cell ATAC-seq experiment generates 3 read
 files: paired-end fastq files that correspond to the ATAC-seq fragments, and a third fastq file that contains a line matched cell barcode for